Thousands take to the streets in Seoul demanding President Park's resignation

 “I am shocked and my heart is breaking for causing public concern,” Park said in the live telecast.
 “I’ve done so (shared the documents) out of pure heart so that I could carefully review (the documents).”

-CNN South Korean affiliate JTBC broke the news of the scandal last week after revealing it had found an abandoned tablet device of Choi’s containing evidence she received secret documents and intervened in state affairs.
+CNN South Korean affiliate JTBC broke the news of the scandal earlier this week after revealing that it had found an abandoned computer of Choi’s containing evidence she received secret documents and intervened in state affairs.

 Local media and opposition parties accused Choi of abusing her relationship with Park to force big local conglomerates to donate millions of dollars to two foundations they claim she had set up.